tocisz/homepage/t/posts_source/003-Move-somoothly.md

 ## Pendulum
 But what if we want to simulate pendulum movement?

-Position in time can be described by the following equation:
+A position in time can be described by the following equation:

 $$x = r \sin{\omega t}$$